 Hundred Acre Productions Presents SHOWCASE

-This series of online concerts features the music from the incredible Dan & Laura Curtis.
+Hundred Acre Productions presents 'Showcase' a series of online concerts with the music of Dan & Laura Curtis.

-Hundred Acre Productions are proud to present 'Showcase' a series of online concerts featuring the music from the incredible Dan & Laura Curtis.
+Hundred Acre Productions presents 'Showcase' a series of online concerts with the music of Dan & Laura Curtis.

 The 'Showcase' series has been designed to support recent graduates who have had their final months of training interrupted due to the Covid-19 Pandemic.
 The series will air on the Hundred Acre Productions Facebook Page.